0xheycat/Testnet-validator/Transformers/Readme.md

 sudo ufw enable
 ```

-## Upgrade TTFSC to v0.16 updated 28/nov/2022 (Latest version)
+## Upgrade TTFSC to v0.18 updated 02/dec/2022 (Latest version)
 > Transformer 2nd phase for public LIVE:

-Update of v0.16.0
+Update of v0.18.0
-✅ Add block pools to reduce lock occupancy.
-✅ Add investment amount cache to reduce the frequency of database calls.
-✅ Solve the memory leak and deadlock problem of the circular list used for node selection.
+✅ Solve the problem of a smaller range of available nodes due to type conversion.
-✅ Solve the block jam problem caused by the simultaneous existence of unstaking (uninvestment) transactions and normal signature transactions on the same height for some accounts.
-✅ Add local gas cost calculation function for smart contract transactions.
-✅ Fix some other issues.

 ## additional Instructions: